ahmed-elliethy/two_level_qr/README.md

 ## Architecture Notes

 - `EncodeHiddenQr` and `DecodeHiddenQr` are separate use cases that compose the normal `EncodeQr` / `DecodeQr` pipelines.
 - `BlockInterleaverPort` was extended with `interleaveBlocks` so pre-built RS blocks can be re-interleaved after deliberate modification.
 - The PRNG is self-contained: FNV-1a 64-bit hashing seeds a xorshift* generator.
 No `package:crypto` dependency is required.

+## TODO List

+- [x] Set up initial project repository
+- [ ] Add another layer of security by encrypting the payload before hiding it using the same key

 ## License